 Check and contrast colour waistcoats: Will visually break up and broaden you and expand the dimensions of your otherwise slim frame.

 Finding the right suit for your shape isn’t as easy as it seems but we can help make your body shape work for you so that you can look and feel amazing on your big day.
+To find out more about our fantastic range of bespoke and hire suits click here.
 If you’d like some help with what to wear on your wedding day, then get in touch with us by calling 01625 536 545, we’d love to help!